gKislik/AncestryInference/README.md

 make-synthetic-bcf.sh is used and takes arguments N (desired number of samples to choose), clust (a clusters file), and id (use aaaa, this just serves as a placeholder for analysis after merging) <br />

 ### SCRIPTS FOR ANALYSIS
-+ synthfst-new-FINALPROC.sh and fst-FINALPROC.sh are used for submitting jobs, similar to loop.sh.
-They take a text file with samples on each line.
+synth-FINALPROC.sh and fst-FINALPROC-final.sh are used for submitting jobs, similar to loop.sh.
-+ proc1-pca-fst.sh is used by fst-FINALPROC.sh to analyze the non-synthetic samples
+They take a text file with samples (full path to forward read of sample fastq - even if you're starting from bcf like for synthetic files, just change .bcf.gz to _1.fastq.gz) on each line.
-+ proc1-pca-newsynthvcf-fst.sh is used by synthfst-new-FINALPROC.sh to analyze synthetic PLINK samples made by make-synthetic-plink.sh
++ proc1-pca-mergefirst-final.sh is used by fst-FINALPROC-final.sh to analyze the non-synthetic samples
-+ bootSCOPE.sh and bootSCOPE_helper.sh were used to bootstrap standard deviations for the prediction of breeds within the reference population
++ proc1-pca-synth-final.sh is used by synth-FINALPROC.sh to analyze synthetic bcf samples made by make-synthetic-bcf.sh bootSCOPE.sh and bootSCOPE_helper.sh were used to bootstrap standard deviations for the prediction of breeds within the reference population
 + bootSCOPE_helper.sh does most of the heavy lifting, bootSCOPE.sh is used for job submission.